T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ```
 ## 4. Deploy FastGPT
 ### 4.1 Creating directories and pulling configuration files
 - Please choose to download the following two images yourself.
-If you are unable to download them, you can manually download them from this repository
+If you are unable to download them, you can manually download them from this repository.
-- I have uploaded the files `docker-compose.yml` and `config.json` to this repository
+- I have uploaded the files `docker-compose.yml` and `config.json` to this repository.
 ```bash
 # Domestic mirror (Alibaba Cloud)
 bash <(curl -fsSL  https://doc.fastgpt.cn/deploy/install.sh ) --region=cn --vector=pg